wern-apfel/EAPD-Codec-Commander/README.md

 The main changes are:

-- kernel flag -ccoff disables the main CodeCommander functionality
+- kernel flag -ccoff disables the main CodecCommander functionality

 - kernel flag -ccpioff disables ACPI-based CodecCommanderProbeInit configuration (using both -ccoff and -ccpioff is like removing CodecCommander)